 - feeling unwell.

 Tell your nurse straight away if you have any of these symptoms.

 DHAP is given over four days:

 After the four days of treatment, you have a rest period with no treatment for either 17 or 24 days (your doctor will explain which).
-This completes what is called a cycle of your chemotherapy treatment.
+This completes a cycle of your chemotherapy treatment.
 Each cycle takes 21 or 28 days (three or four weeks).

 At the end of this rest period, you start your second cycle of DHAP.
 This is the same as the first cycle.
 Your doctor or nurse will tell you the number of cycles you are likely to have.